Search

 You may have to pay a transfer fee

 Some investment firms charge either a flat fee or a percentage of the assets when you move securities out of your account.
-If it's a fixed fee, companies will sometimes charge you for each type of security you transfer—for instance, one fee for mutual funds and one fee for individual stocks.
+If it's a fixed fee, companies sometimes will charge you for each type of security you transfer—for instance, one fee for mutual funds and one fee for individual stocks.
 Be sure to research the fee schedule ahead of time so you're not caught off guard.
 It's possible that your new brokerage will reimburse you for any transfer fees you incur, but you should ask about their policy ahead of time.

 Some assets may not transfer to other brokerages

 Even if the receiving brokerage accepts in-kind transfers, they have to offer the securities you're trying to move.
 If they don't, it can be a problem.
-For example, if you own propriety funds that are marketed by the original firm, you may have to sell your shares and use the cash to buy similar funds at the new broker, rather than transferring those assets directly.
+For example, if you own proprietary funds that are marketed by the original firm, you may have to sell your shares and use the cash to buy similar funds at the new broker, rather than transferring those assets directly.

 You may face tax consequences

 In general, transferring assets in kind to the same type of account doesn't trigger income taxes—that's one of its biggest advantages.
 But you do need to be careful.
-If there are any securities that your receiving brokerage doesn't offer, you'll have to sell them first, which can lead to capital gains taxes (or capital losses if in a taxable account).
+If there are any securities that your receiving brokerage doesn't offer, you'll have to sell them first, which can lead to capital gains taxes (or capital losses) if in a taxable account.
 If you're moving securities from a retirement account through an indirect rollover, you may be on the hook for taxes plus an early withdrawal penalty if you don't deposit your sale proceeds into another retirement account within 60 days.
 Most investors do direct rollovers, so this wouldn't apply in that process.

-How to transfer a brokerage account
+How do I transfer a brokerage account?

 Once you identify a desired financial institution for your assets, performing in-kind transfers requires a few basic steps: